andreasmhallberg/readingnotes/Jedlička, 1982. Theorie der Literatursprache.md

 - Many languages have a metalinguistic term for the standard language.
 40-1

 - Norm vs. codification.
 Differences: 57-8
   1. Dialects and standard both have norms.
 Only standard has codification.
-"Die Kodifikation der Literatursprache wird in Regeln und Vorschriften niedergelegt, die in Handbüchern enthalten sind; iht Ziel ist es, der Gebrauch der Literatursprache in der Kommunakationspraxis su steuern."
 58

+  > Die Kodifikation der Literatursprache wird in Regeln und Vorschriften niedergelegt, die in Handbüchern enthalten sind; iht Ziel ist es, der Gebrauch der Literatursprache in der Kommunakationspraxis su steuern.

   2. Norm has objective existence.
 Codification only exist as a complex of rules.
 58
   3. Norm in perpetual change.
 Codification is in itself not changing.
 58
   4. Codification is historically dependent on a norm, but norm then affected by codification.
 59